Saagar2005/Probability-and-Statistics/README.md

 # CS203 (Probability and Statistics) Assignments
 This repository contains assignment submissions for the course CS203 under Prof. Subhajit Roy in 2023-24-II semester (in groups of five).
+These assignments includes simulations for famous problems such as the Birthday problem and Monty-Hall problem.
+They also contain simulations pertaining to Bertrand's paradox, Universality of the normal distribution and Bayesian Statistics.

 Dhruv Gupta ([dhruvgupta22](https://github.com/dhruvgupta22/))